 Sally Fox Bolek MSN RN - Director

 Sally earned her Bachelors of Science in Nursing from Nazareth College, a Masters of Science in Nursing from University of Michigan and completed post-graduate coursework in Gerontology.
-Sally has worked more than 35 years in nursing with experience in palliative care, hospice, dementia, cardiac care, oncology, home health services and more.
-She conducts initial and continuing assessments, administers medication, and develops individual care plans for each member.
+Sally has worked more than 40 years in nursing with experience in palliative care, hospice, dementia, cardiac care, oncology, home health services and more.
+She directs the center as well as conducts initial and continuing assessments, administers medication, and develops individual care plans for each member.

-Sally Fox Bolek and Resa Remus-Stariha are both from Greenville and attended High School together.
 Sally had a life-long dream of opening an Adult Day Center to help seniors continue to live at home, remain as independent as possible and have full, meaningful lives.
 When her father was diagnosed with Lewy Body Dementia, it was time to make the dream a reality.
-Resa, whom has a degree in finance, offered to be co-founder.
+Resa Remus Stariha, a Greenville native, with a degree in finance, offered to be co-founder.

 Danish Festival Weekend 2016, the brainstorming began.
-They found an ideal building located in Greenville near the Flat River Trail.
+They found an ideal building in Greenville near the Flat River Trail.
 With the help of family and friends, they were able to begin renovations.
 They hired Theresa Williams-Ralph to help run the center and recruit volunteers to assist with the daily programs.
-Thanks to a generous grant from the Greenville Area Community Foundation, a Life Enrichment Coordinator, Becky Peak from Crystal, was added to the staff in February 2019.
+Thanks to a generous grant from the Greenville Area Community Foundation, a Life Enrichment Coordinator, was added to the staff in February 2019.